Inside: How to stuff Children’s Easter baskets with fun Easter stuff for kids!

 - The formula helps us not go overboard.
 Easter is a fun holiday, but it’s not a holiday we are buying huge gifts for and breaking the bank.
 Following these 5 steps makes it easy to stay within our budget.

 - It allows the baskets to look balanced (read – fair) to the kids.
 Much like making sure there are exactly the same number of boxes for each child under the Christmas tree, if our baskets are lopsided it becomes an unfortunate ordeal.
 We like to make things fair, if not always equal.
 So the kids get the same number of items and the same types of things in each of their baskets.

 - The stuffing formula saves time.
 I can go out in one-afternoon amazon session and grab everything I need to fill baskets that will bring joy and make the day special for everyone.
 That makes for one happy mom.

 Here’s my 5 step formula for stuffing Easter baskets my kids will love.

 Must have #1 Unique baskets

 It’s always best to start with a great base and an Easter basket is no different.
 I try to find unique baskets that will be functional for my kids even after Easter is over.
 A large bowl for planting flowers, a crate for organizing their desks.
 There are so many creative options available for baskets that can be reused and not tossed when the day is over.
-I love checking out thrift stores (where I found this elephant basket), or even the home decor section at my favorite shops for these.
+I love checking out thrift stores (where I found the bunny balloons), or even the home decor section at my favorite shops for these.

 Must have #2 Something they are into